Impact of positrons on electrical conductivity of hot and dense astrophysical plasma: Scattering amplitudes and collision rates

 To account for ion–ion correlations and the finite size of the nuclei, the $ei$ and $pi$ matrix elements are multiplied by $S_i(q) F_i^2(q)$, where $S_i(q)$ is the ionic static structure factor and $F_i(q)$ is the nuclear form factor~\cite{1984ApJ...285..758I}.
 (The effect of $F_i(q)$ on transport in the outer crust is, however, small.)
 Our numerical calculations are performed for a plasma consisting of a single ion species, using the fit formulas for the static structure factor $S(q)$ from Ref.~\cite{Desbiens2016}.

-For the polarization tensor, we use the hard-thermal-loop expressions of QED, see Ref.~\cite{Harutyunyan2016} Eqs.
-(40) and (41).
-In the regime of low-frequency scattering $(x = \omega/q \ll 1)$, relevant for electron-ion and positron-ion collisions, the longitudinal and transverse components (assuming ultra-relativistic electrons and positrons) reduce to
+For the polarization tensor, we use the hard-thermal-loop expressions of QED; see Ref.~\cite{Harutyunyan2016}, Eqs.~(43) and (44).
+This approximation assumes that $\omega\ll\ep$ and $q\ll p$; i.e., the 4-momentum of the plasmon is much smaller than that of the electron or positron inside the fermionic loop.
+Numerical tests show that in the whole range of densities and temperatures studied here, we effectively have $\omega\lesssim q\ll p\simeq \ep$; therefore, the hard-thermal-loop approximation to the polarization tensor works very well.
+In the regime of low-frequency scattering $(x = \omega/q \ll 1)$, relevant for electron-ion and positron-ion collisions, the longitudinal and transverse components (assuming ultrarelativistic electrons and positrons) reduce to